 Importance of Metabolism

-Your metabolism is how fast your body turns food into energy.
+Metabolism is how quickly your body burns food.
 Having more muscle helps your metabolism.
-Even small changes, like walking more, can improve it over time.
+Walking and making a small change (11 words) can improve over time.

 2. Incorporating Regular Exercise into Your Routine